fictitiouswizard/feather-test/CustomTestServers.md

 4. Be cautious about modifying the test execution flow in hooks to maintain compatibility with the base TestServer.
 5. Clean up any resources or side effects in the `after_run_test` hook if necessary.

-By following these guidelines and using custom test servers, you can extend Duck Test to suit your specific testing needs while maintaining a clean and modular architecture.
+By following these guidelines and using custom test servers, you can extend Feather Test to suit your specific testing needs while maintaining a clean and modular architecture.